OctopusDeploy/blog/blog/2019-08/difference-between-ci-and-cd/index.md

 ---
-title: The Differences Between Continuous Integration and Continuous Deployment
+title: The differences between Continuous Integration and Continuous Deployment
 description: CI/CD are frequently referred to by a single acronym as if they were a single process.
 This post looks at the fundamental differences between CI and CD.
 author: matthew.casperson@octopus.com
 visibility: public